Golf at Elmira

 Noted for its spectacular beauty and uniquely challenging design, our 18-hole course is top rated among the very finest in the region.

 Our Pro Shop featured a wide range of equipment including Ping, Titelist, and many other top lines.

 Our PGA professionals are ready to give lessons to any level of player.

 June 22-25, 2023

-We have several exciting additions this year, like an open bar for the players during Thursday's Calcutta, a Recovery Room (IV infusion station and massages), beer tastings, and more!
+We have several exciting additions this year, like an open bar for the players during Thursday's Calcutta, beer tastings, and more!

 Download the application here

 Please call 607-734-6251 with any questions or for more information!